The best hotels in Coimbra

 Coimbra Gil Hotel in Solum pushes $270-380/night and offers the highest rating of any hotel we vetted.
 It's in a quieter residential area, not walkable to the historic center.
 But the facilities are genuinely top-tier.
 Think of it as a resort base rather than a walking-distance choice.
 If you have a car or don't mind a €7 taxi to the center, it's worth considering.

-Coimbra's best neighborhoods
+Coimbra's best hotel regions

 Alta Universitária is where you want to be if atmosphere matters.
 But if you're here for the Mondego views and easy access to everything, Largo da Portagem and Baixa are hard to argue with.